-The Center for Health and Wellness is staffed by a psychiatrist, a licensed therapist, and a social worker.
+The Center for Health and Wellness is staffed by a psychologist, a licensed therapist, and a social worker.
 Services are free of charge and include short-term treatment and referrals.
 Records are confidential.
 Appointments made me made through the Center for Health and Wellness at 718-390-3158.

 Classes for all first year students will be chosen based off of information provided in the New Student Form.
 Availability of course schedules will be announced soon.
-Students will be able to make revisions to their course schedule during the advising and registration session during Orientation.
+Students will be able to make limited revisions to their course schedule during the advising and registration session during Orientation.
 View the Undergraduate Bulletin

 Certain appliances with an exposed heating element such as hot plates, coffee pots, or toasters are not permitted in the residence halls.

 A Wagner e-mail address will be provided to each deposited students over the summer.
 E-mail is the primary mode of communication from Wagner College to each student; students are encouraged to check their e-mail daily for important updates and information from the College.

 The Office of Financial Aid maintains an online database of available on- and off-campus positions available to eligible students.
 Students can visit Financial Aid on the first floor of Cunard Hall throughout the semester for employment opportunities.
 The Office of Financial Aid may be contacted at firstname.lastname@example.org or (718) 390-3183.